OCA/purchase-workflow/purchase_force_invoiced/README.rst

 #.
 Create a purchase order and confirm it.
 #.
 Receive the products/services.
 #.
-Create an vendor bill and reduce the invoiced quantity.
+Create a vendor bill and reduce the invoiced quantity.
 The purchase order
    invoicing status is 'Waiting Bills'.
 #.
-Lock the Purchase Order, to change the status of it to 'Done'.
+Lock the Purchase Order and change its status to 'Done'.
 #.
 Check the field 'Force Invoiced'.
-Now the quantities of the PO

 Bug Tracker
 ===========